nvarscar/powerup/README.md

 ## Planned for future releases

 * Code analysis: know what kind of code makes its way into the package.
 Will find hidden sysadmin grants, USE statements and other undesired statements
+* Ready-to-go CI/CD functions
 * Support for other RDBMS (eventually, everything that DbUp libraries can talk with)
 * Integration with unit tests (tSQLt/Pester/...?)
 * Module for Ansible (right now can still be used as a powershell task)
 * Linux support
 * SQLCMD support
+* Deployments to multiple databases at once